FelipeAnony/netflix-clone/README.md

   This project is a clone of the Netflix homepage.
 It uses the TMDB API as the data source for the page.
 Fully responsive and functional on the most diverse screen sizes and devices.
 </p>
 <p>
 Made solely for educational purposes for practicing React.JS.
-Movies source by <a href='https://www.themoviedb.org/' target='_blank'>The Movie DB</a>.
+Movies source by <a href='https://www.themoviedb.org/' target='blank'>The Movie DB</a>.
 </p>